josepereza/angular8-curso_udemy/README.md

 ```
 curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -
 ```
+If you need to install any other version, change the version number.
+For example 12.x, 10.x.
 * install Node.js on Ubuntu
 ```
 sudo apt-get install -y nodejs